Diversity, Equality & Inclusion

 Additionally, many of our attorneys pursue leadership roles outside of the firm in a number of organizations and committees that support diversity and inclusion in the community and legal profession.
 Representative organizations include the Tri-State Diversity Council; Philadelphia Diversity Law Group; Women’s Bar Association (of Boston); Allegheny County Bar Association Diversity Collaborative Committee; Pittsburgh Legal Diversity and Inclusion Coalition; the Delaware State Bar Association LGBT Section; and the Pennsylvania Bar Association Minority Bar Committee and Commission on Women in the Profession, among many others.

 Eckert Seamans shares a commitment and responsibility with the legal community to ensure that our workforce is developed as early, and with as much support, as possible.
 We are engaged in several diversity pipeline initiatives for students at various stages of their academic careers, encouraging them to consider law as a career and to turn goals into real opportunities, such as the Capital Area Managing Partners diversity initiative (CAMP), sponsored by the Dauphin County Bar Association.
 Since the program’s inception in 2004, every summer the Harrisburg office has funded an eight-week internship for a minority law student from an area law school.
 The firm also provides mentoring opportunities for much younger students, through initiatives like the Philadelphia Reads Power Partners program and Reading is Fundamental Pittsburgh.
 Once a week during lunchtime throughout the school year, attorneys and staff in the firm’s Philadelphia and Pittsburgh office’s provide one-on-one literacy coaching to second-grade students.
 These reading programs provide a creative blend of literacy enrichment, mentoring, and career education.

-If you are interested in learning more about Eckert Seamans’ Diversity & Inclusion Committee, please contact Eckert Seamans’ Chief Diversity Officer, Christopher L. Bennett.
+If you are interested in learning more about Eckert Seamans’ Diversity, Equality & Inclusion Committee, please contact Eckert Seamans’ Chief Diversity Officer, Christopher L. Bennett.